followcrom/jellygut/SURFACE.md

 A service worker is a key requirement for a web application to be installable as a Progressive Web App (PWA).
 I have kept the service worker from the previous version, but a minimal service worker without those caching features will still ensure the app is installable as a PWA.

+The cache name should be unique to each version of the app.
+This is to ensure that the cache for one version does not conflict with the cache for another version.

 ### Minimal Service Worker

 ```javascript